Little Book Farmers Privacy Policy

 Third-party sites:

-This site may contain links to third-party sites.
+This site contains links to third-party sites, such as YOUTUBE and AMAZON.
 These other websites have their own terms and privacy policies.
 Nothing in this document relates to the privacy policies of any other website.

 LOG FILES

 As with most websites and services delivered via the internet, when users visit our Services, we gather certain information and store it in log files.
-This information may include but is not limited to IP addresses, system configuration information, URLs of referring pages, and locale and language preferences.
-We use this information to provide support for the internal operations of our Services.
+This information may include but is not limited to IP addresses.
+We use this information to provide for security purposes to detect and prevent malicious attacks, protect our Website from unauthorized access, and ensure the secure operation of our Services.
 We do not use this information to identify or create a profile about our users.

 SECURITY